-Much of our socializing is task-based and arises from working together on practical jobs and doing the routine work that keeps the house, gardens and grounds in good shape so we can all enjoy the benefits of living here.
+Much of our socialising is task-based and arises from working together on practical projects and doing the routine work that keeps the house, gardens and grounds in good shape so we can all enjoy the benefits of living here.
 Working together and eating together once a month helps to build up effective neighbourly relationships and this, in turn, helps foster a co-operative and collaborative spirit.

 We also have a recreational social life at Dol Llys Hall!
 The sorts of things we do is strongly influenced by the interests of the people who live here.
 Unlike some purpose built co-housing communities we don’t have a “Common House”; all our social events take place in the communal areas of the house and/or garden.

 We currently hold a weekly Pilates class for people in the house and people we know who or who come by invitation.